 If someone is hurting/abusing you, you shouldn’t:

 - Feel that it is your fault or that you are to blame

 - Feel afraid

-If you are worried or concerned about yourself or someone you know please talk to your tutor, call to the Student Zone or email
+If you are worried or concerned about yourself or someone you know please talk to your tutor, see a member of our Student Support team or email:

 All students will be issued with a lanyard and ID badge at enrolment.
 In order to ensure the safety and security of all students and visitors, it is required that students wear these at all times while on campus.
 Staff also wear lanyards, as do visitors.

 All members of our Safeguarding Team wear yellow safeguarding lanyards so they are easily identifiable, should students need their assistance.

 NPTC Group of Colleges has a zero-tolerance approach to harassment and bullying.
 Harmful or offensive comments or behaviour on the grounds of race, religion or belief, marital status, age, disability, sexual orientation, gender or gender identity will not be tolerated and are taken extremely seriously by the college.